dhoard/orders-kafka-streams/README.md

 }
 ```

-`processing.ms` - count of orders processed within a facility within the last minute
+`processing.count` - count of orders processed within a facility within the last minute

 `processing.ms` - sum of processing time for orders within a facility within the last minute